Project TeamNick Searle, Suzannah Waldron

 Area131 sqm footprint / 187 sqm covered area

-From the architect.
+Text description provided by the architects.
 Annexe expands the Art Gallery of Ballarat function spaces, creating a new frontage to historic Camp Street and the adjoining plaza of Alfred Deakin Place.
 The project shifts across hybrid postures of public hall, verandah and bandstand, formally and programmatically recalling local typologies.

 The project transforms a simple 'events marquee' brief into a flexible response to site and program providing an enclosed multi-purpose space for talks, workshops, installations and gallery functions.
 Operable glazed panels open the facade for summer openings and transform the project into a bandstand for public performances toward the adjacent plaza.

 A modulated roof scape and painted timber linings recall roof forms of Ballarat's 19th century back of house spaces where humble, timber lined, saw-toothed additions stand in contrast to the grand facades of the main streets.
 A singular augmented horizontal plane running inside to out, the roof defines the space while emphasising framed views across the condensed volume between ceiling and plinth.

 The facade opens for outdoor public events, de-materialising the glazed perimeter reorientates the interior to the urban context, with the outer corner cantilevering from two circular columns.
 Triangular awnings signal the new insertion from the distant end of Police Lane and form interstitial verandahs; stepped seating forms a stage and allows casual occupation of the plaza.